The ALTO working group was established in 2008 to devise a

 or use that particular data.
 In any case, this WG will not propose

 standards on how congestion is signaled, remediated, or avoided, and

 will not deal with information representing instantaneous network

-Issues related to the content exchanged in P2P systems are also excluded from the WG's scope, as is the issue
+Issues related to the specific content exchanged in systems that make

+use of ALTO are also excluded from the WG's scope, as is the issue